Transfer 1 match in two matchstick groups puzzle: Transfer 1 match from Group 2 to Group 1 to make Group 2 three times of Group 1. Solve in 15 mins.

 - After transferring 1 match from 14 match group to 6 match group, I would have a 13 match group and the other a 7 match group.
 Both must be enclosed areas.

 - The larger area of 13 match group must be 3 times the smaller area of 7 matches in size.

 - I may move as many matches as many times I like in the whole process.
 But I must not violate the condition that 12 of the total 20 matchsticks must remain unmoved.

 - This implies that after moving of 1 match from the larger to the smaller group, I can still move (20 - 12 - 1 = 7) more matches.

 - An additional implication is: After moving 1 match and rearranging the matches, there must be two and only two enclosed areas formed by group 1 and group 2 matches.

-This is the easiest first action to take, as the number of matches in group 1 as well as number of possible ways the matches can be rearranged after transfer of 1 match from larger group both are very small.
+This is the easiest first action to take.
+The number of matches in group 1 and the number of possible ways the matches can be rearranged after transfer of 1 match from the larger group, both are very small.